shmercer/pairwiseLLM/cran-comments.md

   - `together_compare_pair_live()` is now exported
 4. Commented out code lines in examples
   - I reviewed all functions and removed any commented out code lines.
+  - I added examples for some exported functions that did not have them
 5. `.GlobalEnv` CRAN policy
   - The following variables are now defined only within functions:
     "key", "ID1", "ID2", "better_id", "is_consistent", "is_pos1_bias",